-9.06(a) Use Of Legal Drugs
+9.06 (a) Use Of Legal Drugs

 Any employee who has taken a legal drug must report the use and nature of side effects of such legal drug to their immediate supervisor if the legal drug may cause drowsiness or if it may alter judgment, perception or reaction time or otherwise impair the employee's ability to safely perform the duties of the employee's job.
 The burden is on the employee to ascertain from the employee's doctor or pharmacist whether or not the legal drug may have such a potential side effect.
 The information will be retained by the Village in a confidential manner and shall be disclosed only to persons who need to know.
-The employee's immediate supervisor, after conferring with the Department Head or Village President, shall decide whether or not the employee may safely continue to perform the job while using the legal drug, if the employee can be given other job duties which would be safe to perform, or if the employee must be sent/taken home and benefit time used if available.
+The employee's immediate supervisor, after conferring with the Department Head or Village President, shall decide whether or not the employee may safely continue to perform the job while using the legal drug, if the employee must be sent/taken home and benefit time used if available.
 Failure to disclose effects of the use of such legal drugs may be cause for discipline up to and including dismissal.

-9.06(b) Notice Of Convictions
+9.06 (b) Notice Of Convictions